Curiel (brand): History

 Raffaella Curiel was active in the fashion field since the seventies.
 Her works combined fashion and art, earning the nickname of "The intellectual of Italian fashion".
 In 1986 Raffaella Curiel started to deal with ALTA MODA Roma where she combined different inspirations across fashion and culture.
 Every défilé paid tribute to painters such as Klimt, Goya, Velasquez, Van Gogh, Schiele, Beardsley, Depero, Vermeer, as well as African art, Russian art, Tudor England, Maharaja’s India, Frida Kahlo’s Mexico.

-She always remains herself and offers classics – from the tailleur to the legendary evening dresses – an innovative reinterpretation.
-The story rewards her in 1984 she was nominated Commander, in 1985 Grand Officer of the Republic, in 1995 she received the Ambrogino d’Oro, in 1997 the Cavalry of the Great Cross of the Italian Republic.
+The story rewards her in 1984 when she was nominated Commander, in 1985 Grand Officer of the Republic.
+In 1995 she received the Ambrogino d’Oro and in 1997 the Cavalry of the Great Cross of the Italian Republic.
 In 2002, she went to Rome at Palazzo Farnese with a collection of couture inspired by Victor Hugo, the only Italian designer invited to the French Embassy in Italy.

 In 1992 Raffaella Curiel opened a showroom in New York and in 1996 she started to present in Japan.

 In 1994, Gigliola Castellini Curiel, the daughter of Raffaella started working with her mother in the atelier.
 She later started her own collection line in 1998.

 In 2016, Curiel has signed a joint venture with RedStone Haute Couture.

 Since the fall of 2025, Curiel has multiple presences in luxury destinations of Europe and East Asia such as Italy, Switzerland and Japan.

 In September 2025, Curiel opened a new flagship - Casa Curiel Milano, in the historic atelier at Via Monte Napoleone 13, where the maison's archives are housed and displayed.
 More than a simple boutique, Casa Curiel Milano is a hybrid of store, showroom, atelier and archive house.

 Intellectual of Italian Fashion

 Vocation of Curiel: multidisciplinarity, that is, the connection to different disciplines, from the history of art to cultures elsewhere.
 This has earned the title Intellectual of Fashion for Raffaella Curiel.
-Her language concretizes the obsession of combining different inspirations that flow into what she renews in Moda-Cultura.
-Her spirit of pioneer in exploring visual art within her collections makes her clothes true masterpieces.
-From her very first collection she renders homage to Picasso, Manet, the Impressionism, Klimt, Velazquez and many others.
-But she takes her cue also from her trips and from the romances she likes to read: from Victor Hugo to the Asian world, passing by Frida Khalo.
+Her language concretizes the obsession of combining different inspirations, such as visual art, that flow into what she renews in Moda-Cultura.
+From her very first collection she renders homage to Picasso, Manet, the Impressionist movement, Klimt, Velazquez and many others.
+But she also takes her inspirations from her trips and from the romances she likes to read: from Victor Hugo to the Asian world, passing by Frida Khalo.